domino-joyce/finch-practical/finch-instructions.md

 lm(mydata$offspring_beak_depth_mm ~mydata$parent_beak_depth_mm)
 ```

-The R console should show you both the intercept (the number on the left), and the slope of the line (the number on the right), which is the narrow sense heritability.
+The console should show you both the intercept (the number on the left), and the slope of the line (the number on the right), which is the narrow sense heritability.
 The closer this number is to 1, the higher the heritability.
 A low number here (less than about 0.35) means there is not a clear relationship between parents and offspring, and therefore no clear genetic component to the trait, which means it would be difficult for selection to act on this trait.

-If you want to add a line to your plot, you can use the function **abline()**, and tell it to add the regression line you have already calculated.
+If you want to add a line to your plot, you can use the function **abline()**, and tell it to add the regression line you have just calculated using **lm()**.
 The easiest way to do this is to send the function above, to something easier to type using the <-

 For example:

 ```

-slope<-lm(mydata$offspring_beak_depth_mm ~mydata$parent_beak_depth_mm)
+model<-lm(mydata$offspring_beak_depth_mm ~mydata$parent_beak_depth_mm)
-slope
+model
-abline(slope)
+abline(model)
 ```

-You could also use:
+You could also use this, which is another way of issuing the same command:

 ```
 abline(lm(mydata$offspring_beak_depth_mm ~mydata$parent_beak_depth_mm))